 In the world of the Matrix

 The number of connections and automated machines is constantly increasing, and thus the amount of data processed.
 This concerns both the machines and devices, as well as their users.
 For the Internet of Things to work properly, and for our applications and equipment actually improve our lives, correct processing and analysis of emerging data is crucial.
 It will be important to be able to quickly and correctly analyze and use the acquired knowledge for business purposes.
 This is why companies will continue to invest heavily in Business Intelligence Analysts or Data Scientists, in order to oversee the processing of huge amounts of data flowing from the network on a daily basis.
 People with analytical knowledge who are able to carry out statistical analysis, but also people with practical knowledge in the field of programming are sought for the position of Data Scientists.
 The main tasks within this position include creating processes based on Machine Learning – particularly important in the context of Artificial Intelligence – and creating automatic systems that can improve themselves by using accumulated experiences.

 The number of intelligent machines is growing rapidly, hence the natural need for experts ready to design and test IoT solutions.
 Professions requiring creativity will continue to be in high demand.
 When presenting the iPhone, Steve Jobs said that the phone is one thing, but what gives the soul to this small device are dedicated applications.
 Applications that are created every hour, in every corner of the world.
 They make the phone a multi-functional device – a camera, car navigation system, music player, notebook, recorder or a device collecting our biometric data.
 Architects of the Internet of Things are the ones to deal with this task.
-However, candidates for this position will no longer be expected only to be highly competent in technical skills – like app design for example – but they must also be knowledgeable in business and marketing.
+However, candidates for IT careers will no longer be expected only to be highly competent in technical skills – like app design for example – but they must also be knowledgeable in business and marketing.

 Machines want to learn